School Counseling Department

 Announcements

-Do you need help completing your Free Application for Federal Student Aid (FAFSA)?
-Look no further.
-A financial aid officer from Asnuntuck Community College will be joining us on Wednesday, January 10th, to provide assistance in understanding the financial aid process and completing the FAFSA.
-The presentation will be a workshop model, so parents and students who attend should plan to bring along their tax and bank documents.
-Further guidance on what to bring will be provided at a later date.
+A financial aid officer from Asnuntuck Community College will be joining us on Wednesday December 11th, to provide assistance in understanding the financial aid process and completing the FAFSA.
 Students do not need to be attending Asnuntuck Community College to attend.
-The workshop is open to all EHS families who would like assistance competing the FAFSA for their college-bound student.
+The workshop is open to all EHS families who would like assistance completing the FAFSA for their college-bound student.
+Both students and parents should plan to attend together to complete the entire application process.

 Details